dmasior/myamqp/README.md

 if err != nil {
     // handle error
 }
-// Setup on connect callback.
 config = config.
+    // WithOnConnect allows to set a callback which is called after a successful connection.
     WithOnConnect(func(myAMQP *myamqp.MyAMQP) {
         slog.InfoContext(ctx, "connected")
         // You can also start a consumer here.
         // See example consumer in examples/consumer/main.go
     }).
-    // Setup reconnect policy.
+	// WithReconnectPolicy allows to set a reconnect policy.
     WithReconnectPolicy(
         myamqp.NewReconnectPolicy(myamqp.MaxReconnectUnlimited, 1*time.Second).
-            // Setup error listener.
+            // ReconnectPolicy can be extended with error listener.
             WithErrorListener(func(err error) {
                 slog.ErrorContext(ctx, err.Error())
             }),
     )

-// Create a new MyAMQP instance and connect to the server. instance, err := myamqp.New(config)
+// Create and run a new MyAMQP. amqp, err := myamqp.New(config) if err != nil {
-_, err = instance.Connect(ctx)
+    // handle error
+}

-if err != nil {
+// Use amqp.Run after setting up all consumers and producers in `WithOnConnect` callback. err = amqp.Run(ctx) if err != nil {
     // handle error
 }